MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 ### Visual transform

 Now that we defined our data structures, we map data onto them using the `visualTransform` function.
 This function receives data from the data view and transforms it to a format your visual can use.
-In this case it returns the `BarChartViewModel` interface described above.
+In this case, it returns the `BarChartViewModel` interface described above.

 The `DataView` contains the queried data to be visualized.
 This data can be in different forms, such as categorical and tabular.
 To build a categorical visual like a bar chart, you only need to use the categorical property on the `DataView`.
 Defining `visualTransform` lets you convert `DataView` into a view model your visual will use.